 Is Low-Velocity Flow Bad?

-Many of you are aware that high velocities in piping and pipelines lead to many operational and maintenance issues like vibration, noise, pipe material erosion, and a combined corrosion-erosion issue.
+Many of you are aware that high velocities in piping and pipelines lead to many operational and maintenance issues like piping vibration, noise, pipe material erosion, and a combined corrosion-erosion issue.
 American Petroleum Institute’s defunct document API RP 14E, defines a formula for determining erosional velocities in two-phase flows which states that actual flowing fluid velocities must be well below the calculated erosional velocities.
-International Standards Organization’s ISO 13703 points the same philosophy regarding erosional velocities since it is based on API RP 14E, with the only difference that the erosional velocity formula of API RP 14E is available in SI units.
+International Standards Organization’s ISO 13703 points to the same philosophy regarding erosional velocities since it is based on API RP 14E, with the only difference being that the erosional velocity formula of API RP 14E is available in SI units.

 The current discussion, however, deals with low velocities.
 The adjective used here is damaging for low velocities.
 As it is known that high velocities come with an adverse impact of vibrations or noise in piping systems, the undesirable impact of low velocities in piping is more subtle and long-term.
 The adjective damaging signifies this subtle and long-term effect of low velocities.

 In this article, we will discuss the undesirable damaging effects that low velocities create in piping and pipelines.
 In the following paragraphs, the fluid flow in pipes and pipelines is categorized based on fluid type and the fluid phase.

 When fluid velocity is very low, solid particles separate from the fluid.
 Solid particles with a heavier density tend to settle down at the bottom of the pipe in a horizontal pipe run.
 This settling will be even more at elbows or bends where the flow is changing direction or where the pipe diameter is reducing.
 The damaging effect here is that over a period of time, a layer of solid builds up inside the pipe and pipe fittings thereby reducing the pipe diameter which leads to